-The Universe in Verse: Pulitzer-Winning Poet Tracy K. Smith Reads from “Life on Mars”
+The Universe in Verse: Poet Laureate Tracy K. Smith Reads from “Life on Mars”

 An ode to the human zest for “bowing before the oracle-eye, hungry for what it would find.”